Who is Harry Benjamin? F1 commentator replaces David Croft again at Azerbaijan GP

 Since March 2022, Benjamin has led BBC Radio 5 Live’s coverage of Formula 1 while also freelancing in similar roles for Sky Sports F1 — most recently co-hosting its F1 broadcast for children in 2023 alongside aspiring young commentators.
 He also made his first on-camera appearance for F1 in Bahrain, where he filled in for Tom Clarkson to host the pre-race driver interviews.

-What will Harry Benjamin say at the start of the Azerbaijan GP?
+What does Harry Benjamin say at the start grand prix?

-“It’s eyes to the lights and foot to the floor as we go racing here at Baku!” are the words Harry Benjamin will likely use to kick off racing action at the Azerbaijan GP.
+“It’s eyes to the lights and foot to the floor as we go racing here at Baku!” are the words Harry Benjamin last used to start an F1 race, and is a phrase we could hear again at multiple races in 2025.

 Crofty’s own trademarked line — “It’s lights out and away we go” — has signalled the start of F1 races for well over a decade, becoming as familiar as the great Murray Walker’s “Go, Go, Go!”.